-Responsibilities of the Trust Board
+Responsibilities of the Local Governing Body

-The Trust Board at the Venerable Bede CE Academy has strategic leadership responsibility for the Academy's safeguarding arrangements and will ensure that the school complies with its duties under legislation including the obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), the Data Protection Act 2018 (UK GDPR) and their local multi-agency safeguarding arrangements.
+The Local Governing Body of Venerable Bede CE Academy has strategic leadership responsibility for the Academy's safeguarding arrangements and will ensure that the school complies with its duties under legislation including the obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), the Data Protection Act 2018 (UK GDPR) and their local multi-agency safeguarding arrangements.

-The Trust Board will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Keeping Children Safe in Education, 2023 including confirming that all policies and procedures adopted by the Trust Board (particularly those concerning referrals of cases of suspected abuse and neglect) are understood, and followed by all staff.
-The Trust Board will also ensure that all Directors receive appropriate safeguarding and child protection (including online) training at induction.
-This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the Venerable

-Bede CE Academy are effective and support the delivery of a robust whole school approach to safeguarding.
+The Local Governing Body will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Keeping Children Safe in Education, 2023 including confirming that all policies and procedures adopted by the Local Governing Body (particularly those concerning referrals of cases of suspected abuse and neglect) are understood, and followed by all staff.
+The Local Governing Body will also ensure that all Directors receive appropriate safeguarding and child protection (including online) training at induction.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in Venerable Bede CE Academy are effective and support the delivery of a robust whole school approach to safeguarding.

-The Trust Board has a Director who takes leadership responsibility for the Venerable Bede CE Academy's safeguarding arrangements.
+The Local Governing Body has a nominated Governor who takes leadership responsibility for Venerable Bede CE Academy's safeguarding arrangements.